 Seeing through the fog…

-My interest in medicine is rooted in the contradiction between what I feel we are capable of, and what we have today.
+My interest in medicine and nutrition is rooted in the contradiction between what I feel we are capable of, and what we have today.
 From my observations, we already have the tools, knowledge, therapies, and substances necessary to see drastic decreases in disease prevalence, healthcare costs and emergency room visits.
-Most urgently, however, is the need for the medical community as a whole to upgrade the nutritional approach to quality of life.
-In addition, many alternative approaches to health have already initiated the healing response in millions of people.
-Why are these therapies viewed as obscure and lesser known, when they are much older and safer than traditional Western protocols.
+Most urgently, however, is the need for the medical community as a whole to upgrade the priority on nutritional approaches to improving quality of life.
+Many preventative approaches to health care are viewed as obscure and lesser known, even when they are much older and safer than traditional Western protocols.
 How has this come to be?

-It seems impossible to explain my experience over the last 4 years, my current take on medicine, or future goals without some perspective, so I have chosen to offer some brief words about the path that lead me to Everglades University’s Evidence-Based Complementary Medicine Bachelor program.
+It seems impossible to explain my experience and current take on medicine without some perspective, so I have chosen to offer some brief words about the path that lead me to Everglades University’s Evidence-Based Complementary Medicine Bachelor program.
 It will become clear that I view nutrition as the foundation for wellness, justified by it being one of the few principles of health mentioned by ALL medical systems.
 There is a mass deficit of knowledge about nutrition in society, and even many hospitals and clinics.
-The latter portion of the paper will summarize some strategies towards gaining critical mass of acceptance and embracement of prevention, balance, and the idea of being engaged in your own healthcare, every day.
+The latter portion of the paper will summarize some strategies towards gaining critical mass of acceptance of prevention and balance by being engaged in one’s own healthcare, every day.

 Why do I even care?